Huegoxaga/notes/finance/README.md

   - e.g. Warranty
 - Similarily, liabilities have current liabilities and long-term liabilities (anything longer than one year)
 - The difference of cash portions between two periods of the balance sheet will be reported in details, in the statement of cash flows
+- Balance Sheet Formats
+  - Report format
+    - Assets listed at the top
+    - Start with current assets and within current assets list in order of liquidity
+    - Liabilities and equity beneath
+  - Account FOrmat
+    - Assets on the left
+    - Start with current assets and within current assets list in order of liquidity
+    - Liabilities and equity on the right

 #### Income Statement